orditeck/2ndbrain/What for and how I use Home Assistant.md

 ### Tuya
 I really dislike the Tuya integration, it's a PITA to maintain, it often breaks or disconnects, has often long delays, etc. I tried buying "better" (I thought) bulbs from Costco from a reputable brand, Globe, and I dislike them just as much, if not more since they were a bit more expensive.

+## What I look forward to try
+- Energy consumption: I'd like to know my consumption by breaker and/or devices.
+- Use the weather conditions more.
+- Have more of the simple automations (motion detect -> turn on light).
+- Use my existing sensors more (currently have no automation based on temperature or humidity).
+- Monitor the indoor air quality.